Editor's Note: This post was originally published in February 2018 and has been updated for accuracy and comprehensiveness.

 Your 3PL won’t interact directly with your customers.
 When products are late, who will your customers turn to?
 You.
 (Regardless of whether it’s your fault.)

 Significant upfront costs include integrating a 3PL’s software with your ecommerce store, SKU upload, and account access.

 3. Out of your hands

-Trusting someone with data regarding your sales, inventory, costs, and other sensitive information is risky.
-That’s why choosing the right partner is a balance between quantitative data and the actual relationship you have with the people at this 3PL.
+The right partner can make or break your company’s logistics, customer service, and repeat purchase rate.
+Trusting someone with sales, inventory, and other sensitive information is a significant risk.
+Choosing the right partner is a balance between quantitative data and relationship building.

-1. Do you have an enforceable non-disclosure agree (NDA)?
+1. Do they have an enforceable non-disclosure agree (NDA)?

-2. Does the 3PL have at least a two-year track record of financial stability they’re willing to share with you?
+2. Do they have at least a two-year track record of financial stability are willing to share financial statements with you?

 3. What are their hours of operations (including weekends and holidays)?

 4. How many shipments from your factory do you receive on a quarterly basis?

 5. How many orders do you ship each month (in the following categories: B2C, B2B, domestic, and international)?